 Our family is a sporting family.
-There are six athletes in our house: three kids, two coaches, and an energetic, eighteen-pound chiweenie.
+There are seven athletes in our house: three kids, two coaches, a 100-pound yellow lab and an energetic, eighteen-pound chiweenie.
 Of all the time I have spent involved in teams as a player, as a coach, as the wife of a coach and as a parent, I have not taken enough time to consciously study or learn about why I do the things I do…why I feel the way I feel…and whether it matters what other people do and feel while at a sporting event.

 I love the sporting lifestyle, and through the variety of experiences I’ve had, I have seen all different parts of what it is to be involved.
 There are plenty of reasons why I support and encourage our kids to play team sports.
 There are reasons why being part of a team can be difficult, but the value of what team competition can offer far outweighs the potential difficulties.
 I’m not sure there is as much positive celebration about youth team sports as there should be.

 WHAT I SET OUT TO UNCOVER WITH THIS CTG PROJECT:

 What is the current feeling around youth team sports?
 Do people really feel the way they sound like they feel on the sidelines?
 Why do they feel as they do?

 Do people generally feel positive about where youth team sports are headed?

 If not…what are some ways to combat the negativity and empower parents and coaches to be the engine for something better?